Do more with less

 Good quality refers to characteristics like durability, lack of defects, usefulness and aesthetic appeal.
 Something that is more useful, lasts longer and looks better is going to be kept longer.
 This means more value and less waste.
 Read more about Quality»

-By anticipating consequences and acting to take advantage of them is they are good or eliminate them if they are bad you will be able to do more with less.
-Proactivity is about making good things happen rather than waiting to see if bad things happen.
+By anticipating consequences and taking advantage of them if they are good, or eliminating them if not, you will be able to do more with less.
+It is about making good things happen, not just reacting to bad things.
 Read more about Proactivity»

 Caring is a fantastic way of getting more good from less.
 Caring leverages your energies so it is possible to simultaneously help yourself, help others and help the wider world.
 Read more about Caring»

 Builder will tell you to “measure twice, cut once”.
 The point is that it’s much less wasteful to do extra planning and preparation than it is to make mistakes.
 Planning can be used to reduce waste and save money, time and resources.
 Read more about Planning»

 Fast-paced lives make it difficult to slow down and smell the roses.
 People only unwind on holiday and even then they often pack their days with activities so that they don’t waste the opportunity.
 But there is another way.
 Read more about Savouring»